supa2/Automaton/The-Syntax.md

 }
 ```

-Now we have to initialized components but they're in no way connected to each other.
+Now we have two initialized components but they're in no way connected to each other.
 They are however connected to the 'automaton' object.
 When we call the begin method on a component it will automatically attach itself to the global automaton object which means it will be kept running as long as the automaton.run() method is regularly executed.

 Now we want a button press event to trigger the led's 'EVT_BLINK' event.
 We specify that be extending the setup method:
 ```c++